 - Hewitt & Blue Large Dog Ramp

-Best Collapsible Dog Ramp – Laura James Portable Folding Pet Ramp
+Best Collapsible – Laura James Portable Folding Pet Ramp

-This no-frills dog ramp is great value for money when it comes to the best dog ramp, but that doesn’t make it inferior to any of the other products.
-The marketing for this product lets us know that it’s built with arthritic dogs in mind; it can carry up to 90kg and has a high traction walking surface making this an ideal dog ramp for heavy breeds such as Mastiffs and Labs.
+This no-frills dog ramp is the cheapest ramps in the list, but that doesn’t make it inferior to any of the other products.
+It’s a fantastic asset for a smaller or lighter dog, with a weight limit of up to 4.5kg acceptable.
+The marketing for this product lets us know that it’s built with arthritic dogs in mind.

-As the name suggests, this dog ramp folds and unfolds again.
-At less than 5kg, this dog ramp is also very light to carry and pack away, meaning it is probably going to be a good pick for holidays and regular trips in the car.
+As the name suggests, this dog ramp is easy to collapse and unfold again.
+At less than 5kg, it’s also very light to carry and pack away, meaning it is probably going to be a good pick for holidays and regular trips in the car.

-- Some reviews mention it might be a bit steep for some dogs
+- Might be a bit steep for some pooches

-Best Dog Ramps For High Cars – PetSafe Happy Ride Extra Long Ramp
+Best For High Cars – PetSafe Happy Ride Extra Long Ramp

-There are going to be some makes of car which needs bigger or longer ramps.
-Therefore, if you have a truck or a 4×4, it’s worth investing in this super-long model for dogs to walk up and down easily.
+There are going to be some makes of car which need bigger or longer dog ramps.
+Therefore, if you have a bit of a truck or a 4×4, it’s worth investing in this super-long model for a dog to easily walk up and down.

-This telescopic dog ramp is one of the best dog ramp options online, the flat surface has an anti-slip surface and even better, this longer ramp can support up to 140kg in weight.
-This means it not only compacts down easily for storage, but its surface is also amongst some of the most durable you’ll find on the web.
+This telescopic dog ramp is one of the top rated ramps online, and even better, it can support up to 140kg in weight.
+This means it not only compacts down easily for storage, but its surface is also amongst some of the most durable ramps you’ll find on the web.

 - May be a little expensive for some people

 What’s more, this is an impressively lightweight ramp that’s also easy to fold away when not in use.
-The PetSafe Solvit system is a good all-around bi-fold pet ramp, perhaps more convenient than many people generally expect from this kind of system.
+The PetSafe Solvit system is a good all around bi-fold dog ramp, perhaps more convenient than many people generally expect from this kind of system.

-- Some dog ramps may seem better made (but will cost more)
+- Some car dog ramps may seem better made (but will cost more)

-Top-Rated Indoor Dog Ramps – The Fellie Dog Ramp Ladder
+Top-Rated Indoor Pick – The Fellie Dog Ramp Ladder

 This dog ramp is a little different to others on the list in that it’s ideal for helping smaller dogs get on and off furniture.
 However, there is nothing to say you can’t use it for training, either.
 This dog ramp has two set heights in its cheapest model, though there is a four height option available if you need or want the added flexibility.
 The choice is yours!

-This is a durable ramp option that easily holds up to 60kg and boasts a textured grip carpet, meaning it shouldn’t ever be too slippy for your pets to cling to when moving up and down.
+This is a durable ramp option which easily holds up to 60kg dogs and which boasts a textured grip carpet, meaning it shouldn’t ever be too slippy for your pets to cling to when moving up and down.
 It’s ideal for getting dogs on and off beds and furniture without them risking their joints and bones!

 - Maybe not the best for larger dogs

 Impressively, it’s really lightweight.
 Just because it supports heftier breeds doesn’t mean it has to be large or cumbersome on its own!
-It weighs less than 7kg and glides up and down for you to slide into the boot of your car easily.
+It weighs less than 7kg and glides up and down for you to easily slide into the boot of your car.

 - Can be a little expensive, but worth the investment